andres2901/StarCrew/README.md

 --overwrite: Flag to overwrite in case there is already a previous run of $(basename -s .sh "$0" ) (Default: off)
 -help: Display this help message.
 ```

+This command is designed to characterize the cargo gene dynamics within each element cluster.
+The script initially performs a hierarchical clustering tree of the elements within the cluster to visually identify their evolutionary history .
+It also attempts to identify any nesting events between elements inside the cluster.
+If your input results originate from a Starfish run, the identified nesting events should match those found in the `*.elements.feat` metadata file.

+The main goal of this command is to identify two relevant groups of genes within each cluster:

+* **Core Genes:**
+    * We use a loose definition of "core gene" in this context.
+While core genes are present in $95\%-98\%$ of genomes, this strict threshold is inappropriate here due to the inherent variability of cargo genes across different element haplotypes and the nature of the cluster definition in this tool.
+    * Therefore, "core genes" here are defined as those present in at least $80\%$ of the elements in a cluster or subcluster.
+    * **Rationale:** Though technically these are accessory genes based on the used threshold, we maintain the "core" name to signify that these genes are quite common within a given cluster/subcluster compared to the highly variable remainder.
+The primary idea is to identify genes that tend to be maintained in the element over evolutionary time.

+* **Movement Genes:**
+    * This set of genes is identified based on specific presence/absence patterns that suggest their introduction into a different element was caused by horizontal gene movement from one element to another.
+    * This analysis is performed only between subclusters (as defined by the [SyntenyClustering](#SyntenyClustering) command), meaning comparisons are not conducted on a pairwise, element-by-element basis.

+Finally, the command attempts to determine discordances between the Captain phylogenetic tree and the cargo hierarchical clustering.
+The comparison is deliberately made at the 'clade' level (instead of comparing individual elements) due to the inherent uncertainty of bifurcations and polytomies in the Captain tree.
+This process occurs as follows:

+1.  **Captain Tree Transformation:** The Captain phylogenetic tree is transformed into a hierarchical cluster tree.
+2.  **Clade Identification:** A suitable number of clusters, which we are calling 'clades', is identified within the transformed Captain tree.
+3.  **Cargo Subclustering:** The cargo hierarchical cluster tree is then subclustered into the same number of 'clades' as identified in the Captain tree.
+4.  **Comparison:** The resulting subcluster structures from the cargo and Captain trees are formally compared to identify discordances.

 ### OrthogroupsOverrepresentation